govhackaustralia/govhack-tools/index.md

 ## Hosted Developer Tools {#hosted-developer-tools}

-Can get many tools (source control, issue tracking) combined into one service cloud hosted so no setup required.
+Can get many tools (source control, issue tracking) combined into one service cloud hosted so there's no setup required.

 ### Github
-Git obviously but svn/hg interfaces are possible.
-Provide their own GUI for Windows/OSX or use the variety of Git capable tools
+Git obviously but svn/hg interfaces are also available.
+Provide their own GUI for Windows/OSX or use a variety of Git capable tools

 ### Sourceforge